k0271n/death-ray/readme.md

 # death-ray

-This is a simple and small game made in Raylib that follows a cube which tries not to be obliterated by a death ray.
+This is a simple, small demonstration made in Raylib, following a cube which tries not to be obliterated by a death ray.

+It exists because I wanted to play with the Raylib engine.

 # Requirements